 COVID-19 vaccine efforts were a priority throughout all of 2022.
 The company AMI started holding COVID-19 clinics in the government building in January 2022.
-AMI was able to hold a "Walk-in Wednesday" almost every week totaling 51 clinics.
+AMI was able to hold a "Walk-in Wednesday" almost every week totaling 51 clinics providing 1,393 vaccines.
 In addition to the AMI clinics, 378 COVID-19 vaccines were administered by Health Unit staff in 2022.